RoboRescueUMA/roborescueuma.github.io/content/en/authors/Mariasanchez/_index.md

-﻿---
+---
 translationKey: Mariasanchez
 # Display name
-title: MarÃ­a SÃ¡nchez GonzÃ¡lez
+title: María Sánchez González

 # Is this the primary user of the site?
 superuser: false